animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 the Function ID.
 The filter argument is optional.
 The remaining arguments are a variable argument `List`.

-## Function Execution with PDX
+## <a id="function-execution-with-pdx"></a>Function Execution with PDX

-When using Spring Data for GemFire's Function annotation support combined with GemFire's {x-data-store-docs}/developing/data_serialization/gemfire_pdx_serialization.html\[PDX Serialization\], there are a few logistical things to keep in mind.
+When using Spring Data for GemFire's Function annotation support combined with GemFire's [PDX Serialization](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-data_serialization-gemfire_pdx_serialization.html), there are a few logistical things to keep in mind.

 As explained earlier in this section, and by way of example, you should typically define GemFire Functions by using POJO classes annotated with Spring Data for GemFire [Function annotations](https://docs.spring.io/spring-data-gemfire/docs/current/api/org/springframework/data/gemfire/function/annotation/package-summary.html), as follows:

 ```highlight
 public class OrderFunctions {